IP Audits

 This all helps to prepare a business for investment, joint venture partnerships, collaborations or sale.
 Investors and buyers often look for evidence that IP has been properly reviewed and protected.

-Fundamentally, an IP audit is not just about checking paperwork.
-It is about taking stock, protecting what you already own and making sure your IP strategy is aligned with your business goals, both now and in the future.
+An IP audit is not a simple paperwork check.
+It is far more than that.
+It is about taking stock of what you have, recommending protection for what you don’t have (but could need) and making sure your IP strategy is aligned with your business goals, both now and in the future.

 Request an IP audit from SH&P